Wall textures and the architecture of wellness

-The architecture of wellness: how stone wall coverings may help design silence
+The architecture of wellness: how stone wall textures may help design silence in living spaces.

 What about if it would be possible, even if for just a minute, to close the doors, leaving behind us worries, duties and working deadlines?

 In a more and more hectic society, people seem to have discovered again the pleasure (and the need) to take a break from their daily routine, staying alone and finding time for themselves, carving a nestle out of their chaotic days.

 A shelter in the mountains, a cottage in a rustic landscape, a little nest on the blank of a lake or a Spa: there are many possibilities – and spaces – to relax.
 Above all if we talk about spas, since always conceived as the exaltation of relaxation and wellbeing.
 Indeed, as the wellness trend keeps growing, Spas have become spaces where people may nurture their physical as well as mental health.

 People’s wellbeing has become the first aspect to focus on when projects are planned but also another element is becoming more and more important: silence.
 The absence of noise and the freedom to listen to nothing is today a privilege and also a need, seen how we’re constantly immersed in a world of bustle, movements and activities, difficult to escape from.
 Now, imagine entering a space with no noise, listening to nothing but silence.
 The more we experience silence, the more we feel better.
 Starting from this idea, the architecture of wellness has become also an architecture of silence, designing spaces that improve people’s well-being and foster the experience of beauty, through a holistic approach focused on how brains react to aesthetic and pleasure.
 For this purpose, every detail and element are then essential and have to be carefully thought and planned.